 HO-1082 Great lakes freighter kit is usually a “Make To Order” product.
-Please allow for up to two weeks after purchase before it is mailed.
+Please allow for up to two – four weeks after purchase before it is mailed.
+If you have any questions please call us at 603-498-3849.

 Sylvan Model Length is 36″ Width is 6″ Kit